danbz/aesthetic-programming/3-InfiniteLoops/Readme.md

 By examining the RUNME (ref) of a simple throbber, can you describe the different elements of the work and imagine how they operate computationally in human language.

 1) **Speculation** - based on what you see on the screen:
-    - What do you see/experience on the screen?
+    - Describe you see/experience on the screen?
         - What are the elements on the screen?
         - What are moving and not moving?
         - How many ellipses at the center?